 Food Bowls and Water Bottle

-This should always be done before it gets to the smelly stage and where it is clearly dirty.
-Guinea pigs need a hygienic and fresh environment in which to thrive so always make sure their accommodation is cleansed on a regular basis.
-Find out more about how to clean your guinea pigs cage here...
+Don’t leave it until the cage is smelling and soggy with urine as this is extremely bad for your pets.
+Guinea pigs need a hygienic and fresh environment in which to thrive and be healthy so always make sure their accommodation is cleaned on a regular basis.
+Find out more about how best to clean your guinea pigs cage...

 Although it may look cute, you should NEVER house your guinea pigs with a rabbit for these reasons: